RyanScarbrough/GenfanadThis/README.md

 # GenfanadThis
-GenfanadThis is a Chrome extension that uses Chrome's debugger API to create a document.this variable for Genfanad's IIFE
+GenfanadThis is a Chrome extension that uses Chrome's debugger API to create a document.this variable for Genfanad's IIFE, without modifying any of its code.

 ![screenshot](https://gcdnb.pbrd.co/images/XRl78ITVcoPh.png)